konrad-bak/roman-numerals-converter-lib/README.md

 ## Note

-For numbers up to 3999, we Romans generally used:
+For numbers up to 3999, the Romans generally used:
 | Individual decimal places |
 | ----------------------------------- |